It may be one of the most innovative Disney Parks ever built, but what does Epcot stand for?

 This would be the hub.
 Just as the castle is the hub of Disneyland and Magic Kingdom.

-The city would be served by a sophisticated transport system which would carry people to and from the hub.
+The city would be served by a sophisticated transport system that would carry people to and from the hub.

 All Concept Art and Videos are from Disney